billpwchan/DeepTrust/README.md

 python main.py -m RA -ad 30/04/2021 -t TWTR -rat neural-update-fake --models roberta gltr-bert gltr-gpt2
 ```

-Train a SVM classifier and use it for generating the final decision on tweets.
+Train an SVM classifier and use it for generating the final decision on tweets.

 ```bash
 python main.py -m RA -ad 30/04/2021 -t TWTR -rat neural-train --models gltr-bert gltr-gpt2
 ```

 Also, SVM classification results should be updated to the tweet collection.

 ```bash
 python main.py -m RA -ad 30/04/2021 -t TWTR -rat neural-update --models svm
 ```

-Finally, verify all tweets based on the `RoBERTa-based detector`, `GLTR-BERT-SVM` and `GLTR-GPT2-SVM` detectors.
+Finally, verify all tweets based on the `RoBERTa-based detector`, `GLTR-BERT-SVM` and `GLTR-GPT2-SVM` detectors, and
+update them to the MongoDB Database in the field `neural-filter`.

 ```bash
 python main.py -m RA -ad 30/04/2021 -t TWTR -rat neural-verify